Directories

 Non-PEN students: permission of instructor.

-Enrolled in PhD in Educational Neuroscience Program
+Enrolled in PhD in Educational Neuroscience Program; or permission from Instructor

 The field of neuroethics examines the ethical, social, and legal implications of the application of neuroscience research to society.
 This course begins with a view of how and why neuroscience has 'evolved' to become a dynamic force in both science and society.
 Students will explore how bioethics has become a critical dimension of any/all consideration of scientific advancement, particularly in light of modern scientific, research and medical ethics, and as a consequence , of socio-political trends and influences.
 From this, the field and practice of neuroethics will be addressed and discussed, with relevance to the ways that progress in neuroscience compels and sustains both the issues and dilemmas that arise in and from neuroscientific and neurotechnological research and its applications, and the importance of acknowledging and addressing the ethical basis and resolutions of such issues.
 An overview of specific frontier areas of neuroscience and technology will be explored, including core topics that involve Educational Neuroscience, with a special emphasis on (a) the extent and scope of new knowledge and capability that such developments afford to impact the human condition, and (b) key ethical concerns that are incurred by such neuroscientific and neurotechnological process.
 Paradigms for neuroethical, legal, and social probity, safety and surety, and a putative ''precautionary process'' will be explored.
 The ethical implications of the application of neuroscience research to special and diverse populations of individuals will be of great salience in our discussions.